ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_speed_filter.rst

 .. note::

-  World map itself and filter mask could have different sizes, origin and resolution which might be useful e.g. for cases when filter mask is covering smaller areas on maps or when one filter mask is used repeatedly many times (like annotating a speed restricted area for same shape rooms in the hotel).
+  World map itself and filter mask could have different sizes, origin and resolution which might be useful (e.g. for cases when filter mask is covering smaller areas on maps or when one filter mask is used repeatedly many times, like annotating a speed restricted area for same shape rooms in the hotel).
 For this case, you need to correct ``resolution`` and ``origin`` fields in YAML as well so that the filter mask is correctly laid on top of the original map.
+This example shows using the main map as a base, but that is not required.

 .. note::